Smitha Rajan - A Journey in Mohiniyattam....

 And the third is the symmetry: a dancer has to have this - which is very necessary and which you can see in most of the other classical dance forms of India.
 Kalamandalam Kalyanikuttiammas's book on Mohiniyattam explains this clearly.
 The book stands tall as the encyclopedia of this art form on its historical background and structural elaborations.
 Since it is written in Malayalam very few might have come across this work outside of the language boundary.
 I am right now working on translating her book into English.

-adhere strictly to tradition.
-What is your response to people who experiment
+Anu: You adhere strictly to tradition.
+What is your response to people who experiment with tradition?

 SR: I believe in the classical heritage of classical dance style, which evolved through ages and brought structures and traditions to it.
 I have tremendous respect and responsibility towards these.
 Every experiment will have its merits and demerits.
 What I see mostly is more of cosmetic oriented experiments than content oriented experiments.
 And some I would say, shouldn't have happened, because it gives some critics and observers a different impression of Mohiniyattam as a whole.
 When you dilute the core structure and traditional content of classical art form it can easily drift away from the level of true classical art form.
 I consider my commitment to its rich traditions and structure as my responsibility to do justice to this dance style, which was brought back to its grace and elegance by the life long effort of my grandmother.